MalakAlmajed15/jobfolio/README.md

 ## 📝 Introduction

 **JobFolio** is a full-stack web application designed to help job seekers organize and track their job applications efficiently.
 The platform allows users to manage companies, job positions, and applications in one place.
-It streamlines the job search process with structured forms, status tracking, resume uploads, and detailed notes — keeping everything centralized and easy to manage.
+It streamlines the job search process with structured forms, status tracking, resume uploads, and detailed notes, keeping everything centralized and easy to manage.

 ### Why I Built It
 I built **JobFolio** to provide a single, intuitive dashboard where users can: